-What is Brain Spotting and how effective is it?
+What is Brainspotting therapy and how effective is it?

 In recent years, the efficacy of traditional forms of psychotherapy and counseling have been challenged by a new technique, known as Brain Spotting (BSP).
 Developed by clinical psychologist and psychotherapist, Dr. David Grand, Brain Spotting is an evidence-based therapeutic approach that uses eye-positioning and interactive techniques to help lessen emotional stress and enhance understanding of clients’ psychological issues.